chunky-dev/chunky/README.md

   See the file `licenses/Apache-2.0.txt` for the full license text.
   See the file `licenses/fast-util.txt` for the copyright notice.
 - **Gson by Google**
-  The library is convered by the Apache License, version 2.0.
+  The library is covered by the Apache License, version 2.0.
   See the file `licenses/Apache-2.0.txt` for the full license text.
   See the file `licenses/gson.txt` for the copyright notice.
 - **Simplex noise implementation by Stefan Gustavson and Keijiro Takahashi**